 Twice during Spring Equinox (March 21) at sunrise and sunset, the sunlight is observed to move down stair by stair from the top stair of the northern stairway until it touches the famous serpent head stone carving at the base of the pyramid.
 In a marvel of nature, sunlight and shadow work to form a “serpent” that appears to descend into the earth.
 The cosmological phenomenon was an important fertility symbol for the Mayans whose society was agricultural.
 It signaled that the golden sun had entered the earth in the form of a serpent and that it was time to plant corn.

-Teobert Maler (1842–1917) was another pioneer of ancient Maya research.
-Maler’s expeditions in the Yucatán began furtively in the 1870s and he explored over 150 ruins.
+Teobert Maler (1842–1917) was a pioneer of ancient Maya research.
+Maler’s expeditions to over 150 ruins in the Yucatán began secretly in the 1870s.

 Several ruins Maler described and photographed had been discovered by him, and his photographs of its architecture and inscriptions aided further research in ancient Maya civilization.